maryamaljanabi/mern-blog/README.md

 After you've set these environmental variables in the .env file at the root of the server folder, you need to navigate to the "seedDB" folder and run "node -r esm seedPosts.js" and "node -r esm seedUsers.js" to fill your empty MongoDB Atlas database.

 Now that the database has data and the environmental variables are all set, you should run the two folders, the client and server together to run the application.
 Open two terminals, navigate to the client in one and to the server in another, run "npm start" in both terminals and the application should start.

-## Coming features

-- Comments on posts by logged in users.
-- Users can edit/delete their comments.
-- Likes on posts by logged in users.
-- Users can remove their likes by clicking the like button again.
-- Search feature on all posts (filter by: userName, title, content, creationDate).
-- Pagination on posts page.

 ## License